-Results have also demonstrated that individuals experiencing loneliness and relationship apprehension show more engagement on the internet looking for possible connections and companionship (e.g., Pittman, 2015), and thus initiate relationships.
-However, when it comes to romancing online it is the non-committed individuals that show more interest in initiating relationships online, most probably because they seek to make new connections either emotional or sexual which is not the case for committed individuals as also supported by the moderation analysis.
-With the current scenario of COVID-19, it can be understood that individuals are on the lookout for all possible means of social support (e.g., Afifi et al., 2020) with the internet serving as the medium to do so, with men taking the first step more often than women which are also supported by previous studies (Harris & Aboujaoude, 2016; Sharabi & Dykstra-DeVette, 2019).
-Studies also report that even those youth who have left online dating apps have resumed to them and as the statistics released by some dating apps, there has been a 10-15% upsurge in the use of many dating apps like Tinder during this period of COVID-19 (Sullivan, 2020).
-Interestingly, much before this pandemic, McGinnis (2004) coined the term FOBO meaning fear of better options after he coined the term FOMO referring to the fear of missing out.
-Both these fears have as if surfaced at their peak during this pandemic.
+Results have also demonstrated that individuals experiencing loneliness and relationship apprehension show more engagement on the internet looking for possible connections and companionship (e.g., Pittman, 2015), and thus initiating relationships.
+However, when it comes to romancing online, it is the non-committed individuals that show more interest in initiating relationships.
+This is mostly because they seek to make new connections either emotional or sexual which is not the case for committed individuals as supported by the moderation analysis.
+With the current scenario of COVID-19, it can be understood that individuals are on the lookout for all possible means of social support (e.g., Afifi et al., 2020) with the internet serving as the medium to do so.
+Men can be seen taking the first step more often than women, which is also supported by previous studies (Harris & Aboujaoude, 2016; Sharabi & Dykstra-DeVette, 2019).
+Studies also report that even those youth, who had left online dating apps, have resumed with them as the statistics released by some dating apps have shown thatthere has been a 10-15% upsurge in the use of many dating apps like Tinder during this period of COVID-19 (Sullivan, 2020).
+Interestingly, much before this pandemic, McGinnis (2004) coined the term FOBO, meaning fear of better options after which he came up with the term FOMO, referring to the fear of missing out.
+Both these fears have surfaced at their peak during this pandemic.
 Youth today are frantically immersed in their smartphones as they fear missing out on important updates.
-Not only this, as in the case of non-committed relationships, youth are also looking for initiating relationships yet not committed to one due to the fear of maybe losing/ restricting better options as in the case of FOBO.
+Even in the case of non-committed relationships, the youth are looking for initiating relationships yet not wanting to be committed to one due to the fear of losing/ restricting better options as in the case of FOBO.
 As McGinnis (2004) rightly remarked, “practicing aggressive FOBO will only serve to alienate your friends”.
 This supports the results that showed loneliness and relationship anxiety to be associated with relationship initiation in youth.